 Although three-axle tractors are not excluded from Annex A, it might be difficult to apply its specifications and at the same time comply with the angles of inclination and other requirements specified elsewhere in this standard.
 Any deviations from compliance should be carefully evaluated by those competent to do so in order to decide whether safe and satisfactory operation can be ensured.

+ANNEX A

+(Foreword)

+COMMITTEE COMPOSITION

+Transport Tractors, Trailers and Industrial Trucks Sectional Committee, TED 22